 5. Prove yourself to be a self-learner

-If you have participated in some open source projects or have some side projects going on, that would be great!
-This is information as a plus!
-Besides, if you have experience in other related fields other than software development, you will have more competitive advantages, such as UX, management ability, etc. it is also the best evidence to prove that you are able to continuously learn and upgrade yourself.
+If you have participated in some open source projects or have some side projects going on, that would be a great plus!
+If you have experience in other related fields other than software development, you will have more competitive advantages, such as UX, management, etc. it is also the best evidence to prove that you are able to continuously learn and improve.

 6. Highlight teamwork ability

 Team work ability is also a key point.
-Most projects are the results of team work, not the contribution of a single person alone.
-If you are well aware of team work, you can explain with examples in your resume, such as how to solve the differences within a team, or how to lead the team to break through in times of difficulties.
+Most projects are the results of teamwork, not the contribution of a single person alone.
+If you are experienced in teamwork, prove it with examples in your resume, such as how to solve the differences within a team, or how to lead the team to break through difficulties.